mfdeveloper/CsharpPackageBase/README.md

 ## Problems and workarounds

-See the wiki pages in: [CsharpComponentBase Wiki](https://dev.azure.com/opitblast/CsharpComponentBase/_wiki/wikis/CsharpComponentBase.wiki/1/Known-issues)
+See the wiki pages in: [CsharpPackagetBase Wiki](https://github.com/mfdeveloper/CsharpPackageBase/wiki/Known-issues)